 Being able to innovate through digital means, opens new revenue streams and new market possibilities as well as making businesses more resilient to disruptive market forces.

 And if anything, that recent events have shown us it’s that the world is unpredictable and businesses with a strong digital game that can adapt will succeed.

 In Techweek TV session our panellists will discuss the importance of innovation and provide some insights into how businesses can take advantage of the world class connectivity we have here to re-invent the way they do things.

-This Techweek TV session will appeal to anyone interested in understanding how digital innovation can help businesses.
+This Techweek TV session will appeal to anyone interested in business and how digital innovation can help businesses

 You can drop into this event at any time.